amarax/eve-visual-industry/README.md

 git branch -D gh-pages   # Delete the local branch
 ```

-Some parts of this app will be a Single-Page App, so the approach at (https://github.com/rafgraph/spa-github-pages) was followed to use a `404.html` redirect to the built `index.html`.
+Some parts of this app will be a Single-Page App, so the approach at https://github.com/rafgraph/spa-github-pages was followed to use a `404.html` redirect to the built `index.html`.

+On Pages, there will be a missing `/esi-cache` folder, which includes downloaded files as a temporary replacement for ESI's SSO.
+This was not deployed to Pages as it includes information that would only be available using authenticated access to ESI.
+However, the web-app should still work as per normal, just without authenticated information.